 The Compensation Committee uses equity based awards from time to time to focus executives on long-term performance and to align executives' financial interests with those of shareholders.
 It also allows the Company to maintain competitive levels of compensation.
 During the past five years, the Compensation Committee has granted senior executives stock options, stock appreciation rights and/or restricted stock awards which vest over time.
 The awards were granted under our Amended and Restated 1999 Stock Option Plan, our Amended and Restated 1999 Equity Participation Plan and The 2007 Stock Incentive Plan ("2007 Plan").
-The 2007 Plan was approved by our stockholders at its 2007 Annual Meeting of Stockholders, held in May.
+The 2007 Plan was approved by our stockholders at the 2007 Annual Meeting of

+Stockholders, held in May.
 The Plan provides for the issuance of stock options, stock appreciation rights, restricted stock, performance shares, and other stock-based awards, all as defined by the Plan, to eligible employees, consultants and non-employee Directors.

 We had reserved for issuance 1,500,000 shares of Common Stock under our 2007 Plan, of which 1,200,000 shares may be used for awards that are not "appreciation awards" (including restricted stock, performance shares or certain other stock-based awards).
 The Company manages its share reserves carefully.
-As of March 7, 2008, 173,900 stock options and stock appreciation rights and 92,775 restricted shares were outstanding under this plan.
-During 2007, the Company did not grant stock options to its senior executive officers, but granted 35,490 stock appreciation rights and 71,487 restricted shares to its senior executive officers.
-In addition, in 2007, 16,500 options, 135,010 stock appreciation rights and 13,113 restricted shares were granted to other employees.
-Total grants in 2007 represented less than 0.1% of shares of Common Stock outstanding as of December 31, 2007, The earnings impact in 2007, accounted for under Financia l Accounting Standard Board No. 123(Revised 2004), Share-Based Payment ("FASB Statement No. 123(R)"), was less than \$0.01 per share.
+As of March 5, 2009, 321,164 stock options and stock appreciation rights and 179,884 restricted shares were outstanding under this plan.
+During 2008, the Company did not grant stock options to its senior executive officers, but granted 36,541 stock appreciation rights and 87,538 restricted shares to its senior executive officers.
+In addition, in 2008, 122,123 stock appreciation rights and 13,076 restricted shares were granted to other employees.
+Total grants in 2008 represented less than 1% of shares of Common Stock outstanding as of December 31, 2008, The earnings impact in 2008 including the vesting of prior grants, accounted for under Financial Accounting Standard Board No. 123(Revised 2004), Share-Based Payment ("FASB Statement No. 123(R)"), was approximately \$0.03 per diluted share.
+In 2009, the Company intends to focus its incentives on non-cash equity awards instead of cash incentives.

 We had reserved for issuance 2,145,515 shares of Common Stock under our Amended and Restated 1999 Stock Option Plan, subject to adjustment for stock splits or similar corporate events.
-As of March 7, 2008, there were options outstanding to purchase an aggregate of 814,158 shares of Common Stock under such plan.
+As of March 5, 2009, there were options outstanding to purchase an aggregate of 765,657 shares of Common Stock under such plan.
 No additional options will be granted under our Amended and Restated 1999 Stock Option Plan, since our 2007 Stock Incentive Plan was approved in May 2007.

 We had reserved for issuance 2,252,486 shares of Common Stock under our Amended and Restated Equity Participation Plan, subject to adjustment for stock splits or similar corporate events.
-As of March 7, 2008, there were options outstanding to purchase an aggregate of 1,362,974 shares of Common Stock under such plan.
+As of March 5, 2009, there were options outstanding to purchase an aggregate of 1,288,842 shares of Common Stock under such plan.
 No additional options will be granted under our Amended and Restated Equity Participation Plan, since our 2007 Stock Incentive Plan was approved in May 2007.